rubyworks/smeagol/README.md

     $ git clone git@github.com:user/user.github.com.git

-## VIEWING
+## PREVIEWING

-To view your site via smeagol, simply change directories to your Gollum repository and run `smeagol preview` from the command line:
+To preview your site via smeagol, simply change directories to your Gollum repository and run `smeagol preview` from the command line:

     $ cd /path/to/repo